quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Accepting and Rejecting 0-RTT

-A server accepts 0-RTT by sending the EarlyDataIndication in the ServerHello (see Section 4.10.2 of {{!TLS13}}).
+A server accepts 0-RTT by sending the early_data extension in the ServerHello (see Section 4.10.2 of {{!TLS13}}).
 The server then processes and acknowledges the 0-RTT packets that it receives.

-A server rejects 0-RTT by sending a ServerHello without the EarlyDataIndication.
+A server rejects 0-RTT by sending a ServerHello without the early_data extension.
 A server will always reject 0-RTT if it sends a TLS HelloRetryRequest.
 When rejecting 0-RTT, a server MUST NOT process any 0-RTT packets, even if it is in possesion of the keys to do so.
 When 0-RTT was rejected, a client MUST treat receipt of an acknowledgement for a 0-RTT packet as a connection error of type PROTOCOL_VIOLATION.

 When 0-RTT is rejected, all connection characteristics that the client assumed might be incorrect.
 This includes the choice of application protocol, transport